What is ERISA?

-Actually only private corporations, small businesses and non-profits must comply with ERISA regulations.
+Actually only private corporations, small businesses and non-profits must comply with ERISA regulations, similar to timeshare regulations.
 Excluded are public sector retirement and pension plans, religious establishments such as churches, and any negotiations made with non-U.S. citizens.

 It is important to remember that ERISA does not require employers to offer retirement plans – they are not legally obligated to do so.
 Rather, ERISA guidelines set the foundation for specified categories of retirement plans.
 ERISA rules affect private sector retirement benefits only if the employer identifies that the benefits were completely voluntary and that the employee chose to use these policies.

 How is ERISA administered?